 - Oh, a Facebook notification!

-Instead of taking me 1 hour to read the whole Biology chapter, it would take me 2 hours, or even more (it depended on the amount of notifications I received during my study session!)
+Instead of taking me 1 hour to read the whole Biology chapter, it would take me 2 hours, or even more (it depended on the amount of notifications I received during my study session, how popular!)

 The thing that helped me the most to reduce the amount of time I needed to study was: ELIMINATING DISTRACTIONS!

-Here's how I actually try to learn something new:
+Here's how I actually try to learn something new NOW:

 - I never check Facebook while I’m studying;